Delg11/Death-Stranding-Road-Planner/README.md

 ## 🕹️ How to Use

 1. Open the `.xlsx` file in Excel or Google Sheets.
-2. Check off the roads you want to build (using checkboxes or filters).
+2. Check off the roads you want to build (just write below Cristal, Ceramica or Metal how are your rates e.g. 180/300).
-3. The spreadsheet will automatically update the total required materials.
+3. The spreadsheet will automatically update the total required materials in the fisrt line.
 4. Use this information to better prepare before going out to gather resources or requesting online assistance.

 ## ❗ Why Does This Matter?